RyzCantonais64/RyzCantonais64/README.md

 If you’re curious about how I learn and practice cybersecurity, feel free to check out my notes and write-ups!

-Fun Facts:
+**Fun Facts:**
-I have two cats
+- I have a cat and a dog
-I don’t like coffee or tea
+- I don’t like coffee or tea
-I like animes like Tokyo ghoul and Black Clover
+- I like animes like Tokyo Ghoul and Black Clover
-Hobbies: anime, Formula 1, learning languages, building things
+- Hobbies: anime, Formula 1, learning languages, building things